 Mechanical ventilation stations serve three essential purposes:

-- Emergency ventilation: In the event of an incident, allows for smoke control and provides a safe evacuation route for passengers, by the nearest metro station, as well as unobstructed access for emergency first responders.
+In the event of an incident, controls smoke and provides a safe evacuation route for passengers via the nearest métro station and ensures unobstructed access for emergency first responders.